 A Destination Management Plan is an integrated strategy supporting sustainable tourism within a locality.
 On behalf of the Herefordshire Sustainable Food and Tourism Partnership (HSFTP), the Foundation secured funding for the development of Herefordshire's rural Destination Management Plan.

-The Mosaic Partnership has been commissioned to carry out a feasibility as to whether a Destination BID would be appropriate for Herefordshire.
-A Business Improvement District is a mechanism by which businesses come together, in a given area, decide what improvements they wish to make to their business environment beyond that provided by the public services, how they are going to manage and deliver those and how much they are prepared to pay for it.
+Mosaic Partnership was commissioned to carry out a feasibility study into whether a Destination BID would be appropriate for Herefordshire.
+A Business Improvement District is a mechanism by which businesses collectively decide what improvements they wish to make to their business environment beyond that provided by public services, how they are going to manage and deliver those and how much they are prepared to pay for it.
 This goes into a full and detailed business plan.
-An independent month long postal vote is carried out of those that would pay and if the majority vote yes, both by number and rateable value, then a BID comes into being and all have to then pay.
+An independent month long postal vote is carried out and if the majority vote yes, both by number and rateable value, then a BID comes into being .
 BIDs last for up to five years and are used in City Centres, Business Parks, Industrial Estates and Tourism & Visitor Destinations.

-The Feasibility Study is the first of a 3 phase process (the other two are the Development & Campaign Phase) and takes about 2-3 months and will determine whether there is an appetite to undertake a full BID development which normally takes about 12 months and is intensive.
+The Feasibility Study is the first of a 3 phase process (the other two are the Development & Campaign Phase) and determines whether there is an appetite to undertake a full BID development, which normally takes about 12 months to complete.

-- A review of existing partnerships, projects and plans to see whether there is space for a BID and whether it would assist and support or fill gaps
+- A review of existing partnerships, projects and plans to see whether there was opportunity for a BID.

-- There would be an analysis of the business rates data to help determine which business are on the ground, what the rateable values are, individually, by area and by sector.
-It would also look at how much money could be raised by a BID
+- An analysis of the business rates data to determine which business might contribute, their rateable values and, therefore, potentially how much money could be raised by a BID

 Areas that have an integrated tourism Destination Management Plan (DMP) are able to maximise the economic potential of their tourism economy.
 Tourism is important locally, estimated to be worth almost half a billion pounds to Herefordshire's economy and supporting 9% of the county's employment.
 The latest published data for Herefordshire indicates there are more than 5 million visitors per year, though over 80% of these were day visitors only, rather than staying overnight.